Tobias-Kohn/TigerPython-Parser/README.md

 Let us know if you find the library useful and include it in your own project (jython at tobiaskohn.ch).

+In order to make the project a self-contained JavaScript-library, additional resources like translations of the error messages are directly inlined into the code.

 ## Usage